• Here is some pertinent information for this upcoming 2025-2026 school year:

 *I will be utilizing Class Dojo this year.
 Please look for the information to join after September 5.

-*Please send your child to school with a charged chromebook on a daily basis.
+*Please send your child to school with a charged chrome book on a daily basis.
+We use it on a daily basis.

 * I have invited all students to my Google Classroom.
 Please accept the invitation and join my classroom.